A61E33BB10/Ledger/DESIGN.md

 This works because:
 - Current state includes all `set_balance()` effects
 - We only undo documented changes (transactions)
-- StateDelta.old_state contains the exact prior state
+- UnitStateChange.old_state contains the exact prior state

 ### 7.4 Cloning for Monte Carlo